apburton84/godspeed/README.md

 ## Example

-To illustrate the usage of this library, here's a simple example that reads a text file, converts all text to uppercase, and writes the result to another file:
+To illustrate the usage of this library, here's a simple example that reads a text file, ensures each row has an equal number of columns, and make it available again for further processing:

 ```
-import io

 from godspeed import godspeed, processor